madd86/awesome-system-design/readme.md

 A curated list of awesome System Designing articles, videos and resources for distributed computing, AKA Big Data.

-*Disclaimer: Stars on github does not reflect usage or popularity for every item here listed.*
+*Attention: Stars on github does not reflect usage or popularity for every item here listed.*

 Inspired By [Awesome-BigData](https://github.com/onurakpolat/awesome-bigdata/blob/master/README.md)